Sikh studies

-Sikh Studies is a field of academia focused on the study of Sikhism.
+Sikh studies is a field of academia focused on the study of Sikhism.
 It is sometimes referred to as Sikhology with its academics called Sikhologists.
 It remains an understudied yet growing field of scholarly work.

 Focus

 The field focuses on "the Sikh community, its history, and religious culture, Sikhism."

 Language of literature produced

 The majority of serious academic literature produced remains in European languages, such as English, French, and German, but there are many works being produced in Indic languages, such as in Hindi, Urdu, and especially Punjabi.

 History

 The field is seen as beginning around the mid-20th century, during the time of the partition of the Indian subcontinent into two domains: Pakistan and India.
 Literature in European languages regarding Sikhs and Sikhism has existed since the 18th century but the institutional environment did not exist at that period to further these inquiries and attempts into a proper field of study.
 With worldwide interest in the Sikhs growing in the aftermath of the partition, increased Sikh migration around the world, plights of ethnic and religious minorities being recognized, the institutional apparatus needed to birth the field of Sikh studies began to form and take shape.

 Initially, the field focused on historical and philological textual study but later-on delved into philosophy and ethics.
 The early works were authored with the aim to "assert the uniqueness of Sikhs as a separate world religion".
 However, recent works produced have ventured into exploring anthropology, sociology, and political sciences of the Sikhs.
-Whilst the field looks at the Sikhs as being a production of the cultural framework and tapestry of the Indian subcontinent and its civilization, scholars in the field admit that the Sikhs oftentimes "confound categorical schema at every turn".
+Whilst the field looks at the Sikhs as being a production of the cultural framework and tapestry of the Indian subcontinent and its civilization, scholars in the field admit that the Sikhs oftentimes "confounds categorical schema at every turn".

 Recently, a newfound direction of the field is toward "incorporation of critical modes of thinking, theory, philosophy, and antiphilosophy which uses central Sikh texts, culture, and history to engage and actualize Sikh thinking to force an encounter with its hegemonic other."

+In 2020, the Dr. Ranjit Singh Sabharwal Endowed Fund for Sikh Studies was established at the University of California, Berkeley.
 The University of Toronto Mississauga (UTM) established a Sikh Studies endowed chair in 2024 to improve research in the field.
 It is the only one of its kind in Canada.

+Pakistani scholarship on the Sikhs is influenced by the ideological narrative of national liberation and remains limited to either viewing them as minorities misled by the Hindu Congress or as perpetrators of partition violence, with this demonization being utilized during the tenure of Zia-ul-Haq for Islamization via Pakistan Studies.